topisani/Discurses/README.md

 ## Authentication
 Put the file `example_discurses.yaml` in your `~/.config/` directory, replace the placeholder with your discord token and rename the file to `discurses.yaml`.
 You can get the token by visiting [https://discordapp.com/channels/@me](https://discordapp.com/channels/@me), opening the javascript console, and executing the command `localStorage.getItem("token")`.

+## Contributing
+First of all, please do, and if you do, feel free to ask me any questions.
+Also, the issue reports are up for grabs, but id be very happy to be notified before you start work, just so we dont work on the same thing.